Newly Swissed Online Magazine

 As summer draws to a close, the farmers of Blatten-Belalp traditionally drive their cows back to the valley.
 To celebrate this occasion, the farmers will decorate their cows for the long journey to Blatten.

-Starting at 7 AM, the cows will embark on their journey.
+The cows will embark on their journey starting at 7 AM.
 They are expected to arrive in Blatten near Naters at 11 AM.
 You might want to arrive a bit earlier, however, as the festivities at the valley station of Blatten are set to begin at 9 AM.

-The program calls for flag-wavers, yodeling, and the traditional “Belalp Alpine Queen” crowning at 3 PM.
+The program includes flag-wavers, yodeling, and the traditional crowning of the “Belalp Alpine Queen” at 3 PM.

 More information